vaughanknouse/ORM-ecommerce-backend/README.md

 5. Seed the `company_db` database with some employee information by typing the command `\i db/seeds.sql` in the terminal.
 6. Once your PostgreSQL database is active, navigate to the project directory and run the application by typing `node index.js` in the terminal.
 7. Select your desired action from the command line prompts using the ‘UP’ and ‘DOWN’ arrow keys on your keyboard in order to update the company’s employee database.
-8. For unit testing instructions, navigate to the "Test Instructions" section of the README.

 ### Screenshots: ***